Balai

-The Balai, Raj Balai, Balahi, Bunkar, or Sutarkar/Suutkar/सूतकार are found in the states of Rajasthan, Punjab, Maharashtra, Delhi, Madhya Pradesh and Uttar Pradesh in India.
-Hindu Bunkar(बुनकर) caste are spelled or known as Balai.
-The official categorization of Balai or Bunkar caste may vary from state to state as scheduled caste (SC) or Other backward caste (OBC).
+The Balai, Raj Balai, Balahi, or Bunkar are a people and an Indian caste.
+They live in the Indian states of Rajasthan, Punjab, Maharashtra, Delhi, Madhya Pradesh and Uttar Pradesh.

+Balais are generally Hindus.
+The official categorization of the caste varies from state to state as a scheduled caste or other backward caste.

+Balais speak languages including Nimadi, Dhundari, Marwadi, Punjabi, Kashmiri and Gujarati.

+According to the 2011 census of India, there are 2,668,000 Balais in India.